 Bob joined TrueTube in 2010 having taught RE for 15 years in Kenya, Birmingham and East London.
-Originally employed as an education writer, he rose through the ranks to seize editorial control of the site, and now wields his power like a mighty sword.
+Originally employed as an education writer, he rose through the ranks to seize editorial control of the site, win a Children's BAFTA or three (not that he likes to go on about it), and now wields his power like a mighty sword.
 He's responsible for TrueTube's creative direction - writing, producing and hopefully always educating our young audience.
 He also drinks a lot of tea.

-Alastair is now using his experience to help publicise TrueTube via social media campaigns, press releases, making new contacts and giving talks at schools, colleges and exhibitions nationwide to showcase how TrueTube can be used in assemblies and classrooms to help teach difficult topics.
+Alastair is now using his wide experience to make films for TrueTube as well as finding time to publicise the site via social media campaigns, press releases, making new contacts and giving talks at schools, colleges and exhibitions nationwide.